What Happens When a Carbon Black Cloud License Expires

 If you believe your license has not expired and this banner is visible:

 If your product license is not renewed by the end of the renewal grace period, your services will enter a 30-day waiting period.
-During this time, you will lose access to all services and data, and the console will attempt to switch all sensors into bypass mode.
+During this phase, you will lose access to all services and data, and the console will attempt to switch all sensors into bypass mode.
 Your data is preserved with the exception of any data that exceeds your data retention limits.
 Your data will continue to be deleted over time, according to your data retention settings.
 You can still renew your subscription to regain access.

 Stage 3: Decommission / Deletion